ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Use thread-local variables carefully or switch to scoped values

 To achieve better scalability of virtual threads, you should reconsider using _thread-local variables_ and _inheritable-thread-local variables_.
-Thread-local variables provide each thread with its copy of a variable that is set to a value that is independent of the value set by other threads.
+Thread-local variables provide each thread with its own copy of a variable, which is set to a value that is independent of the values set by other threads.
 A thread-local variable works as an implicit, thread-bound parameter and allows passing data from a caller to a callee through a sequence of intermediate methods.

 Virtual threads support thread-local behavior in the same way as platform threads.
-But because virtual threads can be very numerous, negative design features of local variables can be applied much more significantly:
+But because virtual threads can be very numerous, negative design features of thread-local variables can be applied much more significantly:

-* _unconstrained mutability_ (any code that can call the get method of a thread-local variable can call the set method of that variable, even if an object in a thread-local variable is immutable)
+* _unconstrained mutability_ (any code that can call the _get_ method of a thread-local variable can call the _set_ method of that variable, even if an object in a thread-local variable is immutable)
-* _unbounded lifetime_ (once a copy of a thread-local variable is set via the set method, the value is retained for the lifetime of the thread, or until code in the thread calls the remove method)
+* _unbounded lifetime_ (once a copy of a thread-local variable is set via the _set_ method, the value is retained for the lifetime of the thread, or until code in the thread calls the _remove_ method)
-* _expensive inheritance_ (each child thread copies, not reuses, inheritable-thread-local variables of a parent thread)
+* _expensive inheritance_ (each child thread copies, not reuses, _inheritable-thread-local variables_ of the parent thread)

-_Scoped values_ may be a better alternative to thread-local variables, especially when using large numbers of virtual threads.
+Getting rid of thread-local variables can be a challenge.
+In some cases, _scoped values_ may be a better alternative to thread-local variables, especially when using large numbers of virtual threads.
 Unlike a thread-local variable, a scoped value is written once, is available only for a bounded context, and is inherited in a _structured concurrency_ scope.

 <sub>Scoped values are a preview feature in Java 20 and have not been released at the time of writing.</sub>